Glacier National Park Itinerary - West, East and North East Glacier

 By |

 I don’t recommend booking hotel rooms at Glacier at the last minute, as I did.
-Because of my troubles at my home, I ran away from my problems in September.
-I ran to Glacier National Park to save my mind.
-Below you can see a photo of my living room.
+My troubles at home caused me to run away.
+In September, I ran to Glacier National Park to save my mind.
+Below is a photo of my living room.
 The wall in the picture is the second wall installed and looks better than the first.
-I’m on wall the third wall installed now and its working out well.
+I’m on the third wall installed now, and it’s working out well.

 Why I Went to Glacier National Park

 My trouble started with a broken window and grew from there.
 I’ve been trying to get it fixed since January.
 The problem with my home keeps growing, not because of what I have done, but because it has defects that need fixing.
-The number of fixes keeps growing and the first company selected to fix them wasn’t designed to handle my type of project.
-As more problems are discovered, I got overwhelmed.
-Now that it has gone on for more than nine months, I had to escape or go mad.
-My lawyer handled working with the HOA.
-I went to Glacier National Park to save my mind and to help me breathe again.
+The number of fixes keeps growing, and the first company selected to fix them wasn’t designed to handle my type of project.
+As more problems were discovered, I was overwhelmed.
+Now that it has gone on for more than nine months, I had to escape from the construction dust.
+My associate handled working with the HOA.
+I went to Glacier National Park to clear my mind and breathe again.

 Solo Travel

 Everyone travels for different reasons.
 Traveling solo is fun and relaxing for me.
-When I travel solo I don’t have to count on someone else joining me.
-Solo travel lets me come and go as I want to go.
+When I travel solo, I don’t have to count on someone else joining me.
+Solo travel lets me come and go as I want.
 I share this story because people travel for different reasons.
 This is my honest reason for this sudden trip.
 I’m thrilled I went.
-In my opinion, Glacier National Park is one of the best US National Parks.
+In my opinion, Glacier National Park is one of the best National Parks.

 Hotel Information

-Usually, people book hotel rooms a year in advance for Glacier.
-Books for the upcoming year, start around September the upcoming year.
+For Glacier, usually, book hotel rooms a year in advance.
+Book a year in advance, starting around September for the upcoming year.
 I got lucky.
 I found hotel rooms and took whatever I could find.

-One thing to Note: Check the Glacier National Park site for Bear season and road closures.
+One thing to note: Check the Glacier National Park site for Bear season and road closures.
 It was Bear Season when I went.
 Therefore, RV or hard-sided car camping was allowed in East Glacier and some areas of the park.
-If you dont have a hotel reservation, come prepared to sleep in your car if the part posts Bear Warnings and Road closures.
+If you don’t have a hotel reservation, come prepared to sleep in your car if the park posts Bear Warnings and Road closures.

 Here is a photo of my living room and the source of all my troubles, a broken window.